MBChB MRCP BSc PhD

 I obtained my medical degree from the University of Leeds (2003) before completing my specialist training in Greater Manchester (accredited in cardiology in addition to general medicine).
 I then undertook a Post CCT-Fellowship in advanced heart failure and device therapy at Wythenshawe Hospital before taking up my first consultant post at Pennine Acute Hospitals NHS Trust (Heart Failure and Device Lead).

-Having spent over three enjoyable years at Pennine growing the Heart Failure service, I have now taken up an exciting opportunity to work as a consultant cardiologist (Heart Failure & complex Device Specialist) at the world-renowned specialist cardiac center ‘Liverpool Heart & Chest Hospital’.
+Having spent over three enjoyable years at Pennine growing the Heart Failure service, I have now taken up an exciting opportunity to work as a Consultant Cardiologist (Heart Failure and Complex Device Specialist) at the world-renowned specialist cardiac center ‘Liverpool Heart and Chest Hospital’.
 I have full accreditation from the European Heart Rhythm Association and am also accredited with the British Society of Echocardiography.

 I have a strong academic background having completed a PhD at the University of Leeds.
 I obtained a first class honours BSc degree in pharmacology as an undergraduate, which stimulated an interest in biomedical research.
 Having obtained my MRCP at the earliest opportunity, I secured short-term funding through the British Heart Foundation (BHF) scholarship scheme to undertake preliminary work in the Division of Cardiovascular and Diabetes Research at the University of Leeds.